-Policy Local aims to be a comprehensive source of information where voters can learn about and compare candidates in their local election.
-In 2019 the majority of Mayor and Councillor candidates took part in Policy Local.
+Policy.nz aims to be a comprehensive source of information where voters can learn about and compare candidates in their local election.
+In 2019 and 2022 the majority of Mayor and Councillor candidates took part in Policy.nz.

 Participation is free and optional for candidates.
-To participate, candidates need to complete the Policy Local email questionnaire that will be sent to them once nominations are confirmed in August 2022.
+To participate, candidates need to complete the Policy.nz email questionnaire that will be sent to them once nominations are confirmed.

 A file of candidate contact details will be made available from the council's website as soon as possible after nominations have closed and candidates have been confirmed.
-Policy Local will use that file to contact candidates and invite them to participate.
+Policy.nz will use that file to contact candidates and invite them to participate.

-To find out more, visit 2022.policylocal.nz or by emailing candidates@policy.nz.
+To find out more, email candidates@policy.nz.